NeafirmisanI/N-/README.md

 ## Contributing
 If you want to contribute, read our [Contributing Guidelines](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).
-Large thanks goes to the Citrus Team as well
+Large thanks goes to the Citrus Team as well!

-- BonfireScratch
-     - Owner of this organisation
+- BonfireScratch, Owner of this Organisation